sc2ad/beat-saber-community-wiki/asset-modding-guide.md

 ## Step 2 - Finding which assets to change

-This (along with step 3) are the hardest steps because they involve a lot of digging through the assets and moderate understanding of how the game functions.
+This (along with step 3) are the hardest steps because they involve a lot of digging through the assets and require a moderate understanding of how the game functions.

 First up, open up UABE.
 You can do this by running the AssetBundleExtractor executable located in the release, under the `32bit` folder that you hopefully downloaded at the beginning of this guide.